umccr/htsget-rs/htsget-config/README.md

 `UrlStorage` can only be specified manually.

-There are additional examples of config files located under [`examples/config-files`][examples-config-files]
+There are additional examples of config files located under [`examples/config-files`][examples-config-files].

-[examples-config-files]: examples/config-files

 #### Note
 By default, when htsget-rs is compiled with the `s3-storage` feature flag, `storage = 'S3'` is used when no `storage` options